‘I, I will be king

 “He can’t.
 Otherwise your ghost will be exposed as his own delusion.
 He needs to believe in it to get over your death..”

-I think for a second that it isn’t fair.
+I think for a second that it is not fair.
 How do I get over my own death?
-Then, I know in my heart that I don’t want Tim to suffer.
+Then, I know in my heart that I do not want Tim to suffer.
 My heart says that Tim is glad.

 “Tim tells my heart that it’s all okay.”